Latest Info on Flights to Costa Rica

-JFK (New York) and MIA to SJO daily (except Thursdays) and IAH (Houston) on Tuesdays, via SAL (San Salvador).
+JFK (New York) and MIA to SJO daily, and IAH (Houston) on Tuesdays, via SAL (San Salvador).

 Direct Flights to Costa Rica from Europe: Who Is Flying Right Now?

-CDG (Paris) to SJO, on Saturdays (returning on Mondays), and Thursdays starting Dec 17, 2020
+CDG (Paris) to SJO, on Wednesdays, Fridays and Sundays

 Announced Direct Flights from Europe to SJO

-Zurich to SJO on Thursdays, as of January 2021.
+Zurich to SJO on Thursdays, starting in March 2021.